oracle/node-oracledb/doc/api.md

 or PL/SQL statements by string concatenation.
 This is for performance and security.

+Inserted data that is bound is passed to the database separately from the statement text.
+It can never be executed.
+This means there is no need to escape bound data inserted into the database.

+If a statement is executed more than once with different values for the bind parameters, Oracle can re-use context from the initial execution, thus improving performance.
+However, if similar statements contain hard coded values instead of bind parameters, Oracle sees the statement text is different and would be less efficient.

 IN binds are values passed into the database.
 OUT binds are used to retrieve data.
 IN OUT binds are passed in, and may return a different value after the statement executes.